nelsonwenner/reactjs-portfolio-dev/README.md

 ## :information_source: Getting Started

 1. Fork this repository and clone it on your machine.
-2. Change the directory to `react-hotel-web` where you cloned it.
+2. Change the directory to `reactjs-portfolio-dev` where you cloned it.
 3. Create `.env` of the system

 ```bash